Herem (war on property): As genocide

 Several scholars and commentators have characterized the wars of extermination as genocide.
 Scholar Pekka Pitkanen asserts that Deuteronomy involves "demonization of the opponent", which is typical of genocide, and he asserts that the genocide of the Canaanites was due to unique circumstances, and that "the biblical material should not be read as giving license for repeating it."
 Scholar Philip Jenkins characterizes the warfare of the Bible as genocidal, and considers the laws of warfare in the Quran to be more humane than the Biblical rules.
+Scholar M. I. Rey argues that Deut 21:10–14 constitutes a form of genocidal rape based on definitions according to international law, and the gravity of the practice should not be minimized solely because it does not display the totalizing destruction and annihilation seen in herem (despite being labeled "herem-like").

+Other scholars have criticised the usage of "genocide" as a word to describe biblical events while other scholars believe the events themselves were hyperbolic and not intended to be taken literally, based on comparisons to neighbouring literary cultures.
+John H. Walton compares the Israelites to Assyria and Babylon, noting that the other nations would carry away and destroy the gods of the enemies they conquered to prevent people of finding something to rally around to stage another rebellion but noting that in Israel's context this was done to prevent the Israelites from embracing idolatry.
+Egyptologist and biblical scholar Kenneth Kitchen concurred that "the type of rhetoric in question was a regular feature of military reports in the second and first millennia" by citing comparisons between Egyptian texts and also the Mesha Stele as extrabiblical examples of hyperbolic military reports.
+Historian Philip Jenkins (quoting Phyllis Trible) says the Bible is filled with "texts of terror" but he also asserts these texts are not to be taken literally.
+Jenkins says eighth century BCE historians added them to embellish their ancestral history and get readers' attention.

 Justifications and rationalizations

 Several justifications and explanations for the extreme violence associated with the wars of extermination have been offered, some found in the Hebrew Bible, others provided by Rabbinic commentators, and others hypothesized by scholars.
+These include: